vvcb/paesoe-test/_drafts/memorandum-paesoe.md

 Delegation of major obstetric and surgical procedures, especially emergency has been in practice in Ethiopia for a long time involving health officers, field surgeons, and other health personnel since the beginning the 17 years (1975 through 1991) civil war in the country.
 During those times, field surgeons and health officers were doing trauma and war surgery essentially.
 They were also helping obstetric patients who were in need of surgical interventions.
 After the end of the civil war, the MoH of Ethiopia along with donor agents had been training health officers in emergency surgery and obstetrics for six months.
 This training was uneven and of poor quality with respect to skills acquired and decision making and had phased out shortly.
 Lack of emergency surgical and obstetric care in rural districts of Ethiopia is still a major problem to address the daunting challenge of maternal mortality.

-Understanding the huge unmet need of CEmOC and serious shortage of trained doctors in surgery and obstetrics, in 2008, the MoH and MoE of Ethiopia jointly developed a curriculum at masters&#39; degree level to train Health Officers in Emergency Surgery and Obstetrics for a two years&#39; intensive course and one year internship to produce 1000 competent Emergency Surgical Officers in 5 years.
+Understanding the huge unmet need of CEmOC and serious shortage of trained doctors in surgery and obstetrics, in 2008, the MoH and MoE of Ethiopia jointly developed a curriculum at masters degree level to train Health Officers in Emergency Surgery and Obstetrics for a two years intensive course and one year internship to produce 1000 competent Emergency Surgical Officers in 5 years.
 In January 2009 the first ever intake (25 Health officers) of trainees was launched in Mekelle University.
 Currently 10 universities are conducting the training (Mekelle, Jimma, Hawassa, Harramaya, Gonder and Wollo, Addis Ababa university St. Paul Millennium school of Medicine, Mizan Tepi ,Adama, and Arbaminch universities) with more than 200 candidates enrolled.

 The integrated emergency surgery and obstetric training is offered by the medical faculties of the universities.
 So far over 185 Emergency surgical officers have graduated from five universities with Mekelle, Jimma and Hawassa graduating twice and Gondar and Harramaya once each.
 These new surgical officers are posted in remote rural district hospitals of the country.
 These NCPs are now performing major surgeries and obstetric interventions like caesarean sections, hysterectomies, instrumental vaginal deliveries and laparotomies.
 And this has improved the availability of CEmOC in the rural districts where they are serving.